hughneerhut/Project/OperatorGuide.md

 **Author: Hugh Neerhut**

 This document is designed to assist operators in using the Cleaner Logistics route planner.
-It will contain an overview of how the system works, troubleshooting steps and reference material.
+It contains an overview of how the system works, troubleshooting steps and reference material.

 # Database